Zabriskie Point is a 1970 USA romance by Michelangelo Antonioni.

 Starring Jessica Chastain, Joel Edgerton and Chris Pratt.

-by an aggressive dog was scrapped.
+threatened by an aggressive dog was scrapped.
 The CIA declared that they did not use this method even though it wasn't forbidden by the US military.
-Furthermore a scene in Islamabad where a drunken officer shoots with his AK47 in the air for fun has been
+Furthermore a scene in Islamabad where a drunken officer shoots with his AK47 in the air for fun

 Maya is a CIA operative whose first experience is in the interrogation of prisoners following the Al Qaeda attacks against the U.S. on the 11th September 2001.
 She is a reluctant participant in extreme duress applied to the detainees, but believes